Results 1 to 29 of 29

 11-13-2012, 02:04 PM #3

 Romney and Ryan are cut from the same cloth.
 I don't think either are "dumb" the way Sarah Palin, Richard Mourdock, Michelle Bachmann, and Todd Aikin are dumb.
 However, I do not think they are very smart, either.
 They are smug people that have been coddled all their lives that think anyone that makes less money than they do is lazy.
 I think they both are very deeply cynical people--to the point of being nihilists--and ran a campaign that reflected this.
-I think the public also got a sense of this, which made both candidate very unlikable in an election that was very winnable for the GOP.A physicist, a chemist, and an economist were stranded on an island with no implements and a can of food.
-The physicist and the chemist each devised an ingenious mechanism for getting the can open; the economist merely said, "Assume we have a can opener"!
+I think the public also got a sense of this, which made both candidate very unlikable in an election that was very winnable for the GOP.Distribution of wealth is not in any way democratic.
+It is, in fact, tyrannical, in that a very select few own almost all of it, while most have little to no access.
+To have a country that prioritizes wealth over individual rights is the antithesis of democracy.

 11-13-2012, 02:06 PM #4